kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 ## Alternatives

 There were several alternatives considered before proposing this KEP.

+### Why not use pvc.Status.Capacity for tracking quota?

+`pvc.Status.Capacity` can't be used for tracking quota because pvc.Status.Capacity is calculated after binding happens, which could be when pod is started.
+This would allow an user to overcommit because quota won't reflect accurate value until PVC is bound to a PV.

 ### Fix Quota when resize succeeds with reduced size